Skip to main content

 Artifactory Token

-API token retrieved from the Artifactory's UI, as shown above
+API token retrieved from the Artifactory's UI, as shown in Supported Authentication Methods

 Include and Exclude Patterns

 Filter what repos in this Artifactory instance are scanned.
-It uses a glob syntax, but for most cases the repos to scan be stated plainly.
+This field uses a glob syntax, but for most cases the repos to scan can be stated plainly.

 Repo and Package Type

-Optionally state the type and package types that are included in the scan (e.g. LOCAL, YUM, respectively).
+Optionally state the type and package types included in the scan (e.g. LOCAL, YUM, respectively).

 AQL Filter